 Staring in awe of a vibrant Bouq of fabulous flowers it’s no surprise you’d wonder “where do flowers get their color from?”
 It’s one of those questions like “how do birds know how to build amazing nests?” or “why do cats find it so much fun to push things off ledges?”
 There are many strange things in life that obviously must have a much deeper answer.

-For the flowers, at least, it certainly does, as there are a range of factors related to their genetics, biology, and evolutionary history play a part in deciding the colors of flowers.
+For the flowers, at least, it certainly does, as there is a range of factors related to their genetics, biology, and evolutionary history that play a part in deciding the colors of flowers.

 So, what makes flowers so colorful?
 If you’re in a rush, here are all the different things that can give a flower its color:

 A long time ago, before people ordered food just to take pictures of it, before the world’s news was limited to 280 characters, in fact, even before there were people, there were plants.
 At first these plants didn’t need any partners in life, they went at it alone.
 They were asexual and presumably quite proud of that fact.

 Back then, the only color that plants had was green, from the chlorophyll in their leaves that was used in the photosynthesis process.
 So, for millions of years, bouquets would have been relatively monochrome, not that they wouldn’t have been interesting but there’s really only so much green one can take.

 To find out how flowers started to have the colors we know and love today, we have to get sexy, well, plant sexy, which might not have quite the same connotations.
 That’s because plant procreation is conducted over long distances and uses other beings to do the actions for them.
 How it goes down is that flowers will offer something tasty, such as nectar, to insects, animals, and birds and while those creatures are getting their sugar fix they’ll gather pollen on themselves.
 Then when they go to the next flower, which could be miles away, they’ll drop off the pollen and the plant’s fertilization process can happen.